 - •Boxcar scars: Fractional laser (ablative or non-ablative), microneedling with RF, punch techniques for deep ones

-- •Hypertrophic scars: Botox injections directly into the scar (reduces tension, flattens), steroid injections, pulsed-dye laser
+- •Hypertrophic scars: Botox injections directly into the scar, steroid injections, pulsed-dye laser

-- •Keloid scars: Requires dermatologist care — combination of steroid injections, pressure, and sometimes laser; Botox has emerging evidence for keloid prevention
+- •Keloid scars: Requires dermatologist care — combination of steroid injections, pressure, and sometimes laser

-Botox for scar treatment: This is lesser-known but increasingly supported by research.
-Botox injected directly into hypertrophic and keloid scars reduces the mechanical tension that causes scars to become raised and thickened.
+Botox for scar treatment: Botox injected directly into hypertrophic and keloid scars reduces the mechanical tension that causes scars to become raised and thickened.
 For men with raised acne scars on the face, chest, or back, this is a legitimate adjunct treatment worth discussing with a dermatologist.

 Why Laser Is the Gold Standard for Most Acne Scarring